-If you are a victim or a witness of an assault, sexual assault, dating/domestic violence, are any other crime, the SDSU Police Department can help.
-First know this, it is not your fault!
-The SDSU Police Department has a victim centered philosophy.
+If you are a victim or a witness of an assault, sexual assault, dating/domestic violence or any other crime, the SDSU Police Department can help.
+First know this: it is not your fault!
+The SDSU Police Department has a victim-centered philosophy.
 We will listen to your story and then inform you of all your options.
 Once you are informed of all your options, you are in control of what happens next based on an informed decision.
-We can assist in connecting victims with counseling, medical attention, temporary housing, or anything other needs specific to your case.
+We can assist in connecting victims with counseling, medical attention, temporary housing or anything other needs specific to your case.

 What to do if you are sexually assaulted: